 If you would like to find out more about us beforehand, visit our website: www.blavatskyhouse.org

 This is just one of an informative series of Free Workshops available to all visitors to The Feel at Home Fair on 4 February 2018.
-The full programme will be published shortly and you will be able to reserve your place.
+The full programme will be published shortly.
 In the meantime you can register for up to 4 tickets for free entrance to the Fair, using the Free Ticket tab below: